 But, group health insurance is a one-size-fits-all plan.
 It won't work for all of your employees' wants and needs.

-Instead of offering a group health insurance policy, you can provide your employees a health reimbursement arrangement (HRA).
+Instead of offering a group health insurance policy, you can provide your employees with a health reimbursement arrangement (HRA).
 HRAs can be a better fit for organizations than group health insurance because they give employees freedom over their healthcare.

 With an HRA, employees get reimbursed by their employer for their qualifying medical expenses.

-Three of the most popular types of HRAs are:
+Three of the most popular types of HRAs are the:

 With a QSEHRA or an ICHRA, employees can choose an individual health insurance policy that best fits their needs.
-Then they can submit their monthly insurance premiums and qualifying out-of-pocket medical expenses for reimbursement up to their benefit allowance.
+Then, they can submit their monthly insurance premiums and qualifying out-of-pocket medical expenses for reimbursement up to their benefit allowance.

 There are no employee eligibility requirements and no minimum or maximum allowance amounts.
 Health stipends are taxable, so you must report this amount as income on your employees' W-2s.